bethsmith0623/Roulette/README.md

 In casino play, there are a variety of betting options with varying payouts based on probability.
 Inside bets such as the single number bet have higher payouts than outside bets such as odd/even or black/red.
 The game also typically imposes minimum and maximum bets.
 The dealer can allow bets to continue while the ball spins until he announces "no nore bets".

 As a child, my Aunt Helen had a miniature roulette wheel that I loved to play with.
 This was my inspiration for creating this game.
-Here I have built a single number only game that does not have minimum or maximum bets.
+Here I have built a single number game that does not have minimum or maximum bets.
 The payout for my game is just the amount of the wager.

 [Wireframe](https://wireframe.cc/pro/pp/3d912db8b264588)